- Tennessee is known as the “Volunteer State” due to its large number of volunteers who served during the War of 1812.

 - The world’s only freshwater pearl museum, the Tennessee River Freshwater Pearl Museum, is located in Camden, Tennessee.

-- Tennessee is home to the United States’ largest underground lake, The Lost Sea, which is part of a network of caves in Sweetwater.
+- There are several networks of caves throughout Tennessee.
+One of these networks is home to the United States’ largest underground lake, The Lost Sea, which is part of a network of caves in Sweetwater (see #4 of on this list of fun facts about Tennessee).

 - The famous novel “Gone with the Wind” was written by Tennessee native Margaret Mitchell while she was living in Atlanta.